 History of club:

 The Equestrian club at CWU was established in 2006 by a group of dedicated horse lovers who wanted to be able to bring the world of competitive riding to CWU.
-We are still one of the smaller sports clubs on campus, but we have a group of very dedicated students and big plans for our future.
+We are now one of the largest active clubs at the university with a strong group of about 30 members who are dedicated students who have big plans for our future.

 Our practices, or ride nights, are typically done on a bi-weekly basis during the show season.
 Because we are a completely student run club there is no dedicated day for practice as we have to work around class and work schedules.
 We plan ride nights at our weekly meetings and try to best accommodate everyone’s busy schedule.

 Our show season is Fall and Winter quarter.
 We may have shows at the start of spring quarter depending on how well we do during the regular season.
 Shows during our season are held all across the Pacific Northwest, from Vancouver Canada to Eugene Oregon.
 In spring quarter shows will be held as far away as Pennsylvania.

 Central Washington University senior Tessa Churchill, a member of the CWU Equestrian Team, is amongCWU Collegiate Equestrian Show November 14-15

 Most college students don’t consider a horse-riding part of their curriculum, but for the dedicatCWU Dance Team Featured In National Staples TV Commercial